 Gran Tierra Energy’s Conservation Footprint

 Gran Tierra Energy’s Environmental Management Plan (EMP) states that GTE will minimize the footprint of project activities throughout the operations and that full remediation and reclamation will follow the cessation of operations.
-The plan also mandates that the company respect land use by local communities and that the company’s daily work activities shall minimize impacts on local land uses.
+The plan also mandates that the Company respect land use by local communities and that the Company’s daily work activities shall minimize impacts on local land uses.

 Supporting Community Environmental Monitoring in Ecuador

-GTE maintains transparency about its environmental practices by ensuring stakeholders are well-equipped to understand, analyze, and respond to the information they receive, some of which can include highly technical data.
+Gran Tierra Energy maintains transparency about its environmental practices by ensuring stakeholders are well-equipped to understand, analyze, and respond to the information they receive, some of which can include highly technical data.

 GTE's Environmental Management Plan

-Gran Tierra Energy’s company-wide Environmental Management Plan (EMP) addresses how it handles environmental issues arising from its exploration and development projects and other operations.
+Gran Tierra Energy’s companywide Environmental Management Plan (EMP) addresses how it handles environmental issues arising from its exploration and development projects and other operations.

 The Plan is based on the environmental performance standards of the World Bank’s International Finance Corporation and reflects best industry practices.
 It will be amended and updated periodically.
 In any instances where local laws or regulations differ from the standards contained in Gran Tierra’s EMP, the Company will adhere to the more stringent requirement.